 Since: The wxScrolled (not implemented in wx) template exists since version 2.9.0.
 In older versions, only ? wxScrolledWindow (equivalent of wxScrolled<wxPanel>) was available.

-See: wxScrollBar, wxClientDC, wxPaintDC, wxVScrolledWindow (not implemented in wx), wxHScrolledWindow (not implemented in wx), wxHVScrolledWindow (not implemented in wx)
+See: wxScrollBar, wxClientDC, wxPaintDC, wxVScrolledWindow (not implemented in wx), wxHScrolledWindow (not implemented in wx)

 This class is derived (and can use functions) from: wxPanel wxWindow wxEvtHandler wxWidgets docs: wxScrolledWindow